elgalu/docker-selenium/README.md

     ssh -X -p 22222 -o StrictHostKeyChecking=no application@localhost
     echo $DISPLAY #=> localhost:10.0

-That's is useful for tunneling else you can stick with `docker exec` to get into the instance with a shell:
+That's is useful for tunneling, or else you can stick with `docker exec` to get into the instance with a shell:

     docker exec -ti grid bash

-Supervisor exposes an http server but is not enough to bind the ports via `docker run -p` so in this case you need to FWD ports with `ssh -L`
+Supervisor exposes an http server but is not enough to bind the ports via `docker run -p`, so in this case you need to FWD ports with `ssh -L`

     ssh -p 22222 -o StrictHostKeyChecking=no -L localhost:29001:localhost:29001 application@localhost